2025–26 ISU Grand Prix of Figure Skating

-The 2025–26 ISU Grand Prix of Figure Skating is a series of senior international competitions organized by the International Skating Union that will be held from October 2025 to December 2025.
-Medals will be awarded in men's singles, women's singles, pair skating, and ice dance.
-Skaters will earn points based on their placements at each event and the top six in each discipline will qualify to compete at the Grand Prix Final in Nagoya, Japan.
-The corresponding series for junior-level skaters is the 2025–26 ISU Junior Grand Prix.
+The 2025–26 Grand Prix of Figure Skating is a series of senior international competitions organized by the International Skating Union that were held from October 2025 to December 2025.
+Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
+Skaters earned points based on their placements at each event and the top six in each discipline qualified to compete at the Grand Prix Final in Nagoya, Japan.
+The corresponding series for junior-level skaters was the 2025–26 ISU Junior Grand Prix.

 Competitions

-This series will include the following events.
+This series included the following events.
 The competitions were amended in April 2025 after a request to change dates.